TcOpenGroup/TcToolz/HmiPublisher/README.md

 5. The generated *HmiPublisherServer.exe* will need to be run on the server side.
 (PLC)
 6. Set up shared folder server side and ensure it is reachable from client side from Explorer.
 7. Make sure that the listening port is open for HmiPublisherServer.exe, default port is 13700 and it can be changed in *HmiPublisherServer.cs*
-8. Install the Visual Studio Extention see instructions to install from source [here](../TcOpen.VisualStudio.Tools2019/README.md)
+8. Install the Visual Studio Extension see instructions to install from source [here](../TcOpen.VisualStudio.Tools2019/README.md)